Under the hood of $1.5T bill for Ukraine, pandemic, agencies

 WASHINGTON (AP) — Even for Congress, the $1.5 trillion price tag for its bipartisan package helping Ukraine and financing federal agencies for the last half of this year is a lot of money.
 And 2,741 pages is a long, long bill.

 In fact, the measure and its cost are so daunting that it can be hard to digest.
-Here's a look at some of what's going on as the Senate prepares to send the legislation to President Joe Biden.
+Here's a look at some of what's going on as the legislation heads to President Joe Biden's desk.

 FOR UKRAINE, A BIG NUMBER

-The legislation, passed Wednesday by the House, would provide $13.6 billion to help Ukraine resist Russia's invasion and to buttress NATO allies worried about Russian President Vladimir Putin's next move.
+The legislation, which Congress approved this week, would provide $13.6 billion to help Ukraine resist Russia's invasion and to buttress NATO allies worried about Russian President Vladimir Putin's next move.

 There's money for weapons and equipment, for humanitarian aid for refugees and allied nations' economies, and for the U.S. costs of bolstering its military presence in the region.
 It's roughly evenly divided between defense and non-defense spending.